Preserves nutrient. Easy digestion for stronger inside. more

 Not all constipation incidents need medical attention.
 Before you rush to your medical practitioner, you may want to try these tips at home to ease the situation.

-The Bristol stool scale is a good indication of whether or not your child is suffering from constipation, as normal faeces should be the texture of Types 4 to 6, rather than dry, lumpy pieces in Types 1 to 3.
+Interested to know what a ‘good’ feces looks like?
+The Bristol stool scale is a 7-point standard used for clinical practice and research, and a good indication of whether your child has constipation.
+Check your child’s stool content and compare it with the following guide.
+Normal feces should be the texture of Types 4 to 6, rather than dry and lumpy as shown in Types 1 to 3.

 If your child has experienced this condition for a prolonged period, it would be wise to call your doctor.
-Do seek medical attention especially if your child is suffering from any of these symptoms.
+Your healthcare professional may prescribe probiotics, laxatives, or even surgical treatment for critical cases or organic causes.
+Do seek medical attention if your child is suffering from any of these following symptoms.

 1. NHS.
 Constipation - causes.
 Available at: http://www.nhs.uk/Conditions/Constipation/Pages/Causes.aspx

 2. Afzal NA, Tighe MP, Thomson MA, et al. Constipation in children.
 Ital J Pediatr.
 2011;37:28. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3143086/

 3. John Hopkins Medicine.
 Constipation in children.
 Available at: http://www.hopkinsmedicine.org/healthlibrary/conditions/pediatrics/constipation_in_children_90,P01986/

 4. Ali SR, Ahmed A, Qadir M, et al. Fecal Incontinence and Constipation in Children: A Clinical Conundrum.
 Oman Med J. 2011 Sep; 26(5): 376–378.